 A career vocational technical teacher responsible for the instructional component provided in English must hold the Bilingual Education Endorsement or the SEI Endorsement.

-A principal, assistant principal, or supervisor/director who supervises or evaluates a career vocational technical teacher assigned to provide instruction to an English learner in a bilingual education setting, such as dual language education or two-way immersion program, or and transitional bilingual education program, must hold the Bilingual Education Endorsement or the SEI eEndorsement.
+A principal, assistant principal, or supervisor/director who supervises or evaluates a career vocational technical teacher assigned to provide instruction to an English learner in a bilingual education setting, such as dual language education or a two-way immersion program, or a transitional bilingual education program, must hold the Bilingual Education Endorsement or the SEI Endorsement.

-For purposes of 603 CMR 4.13(7)(c)1-2, a valid Transitional Bilingual Education license or Transitional Bilingual Learning endorsement issued by the Department, shall be deemed the equivalent of the Bilingual Education Endorsement.
+For purposes of 603 CMR 4.13(8)(c)1-2, a valid Transitional Bilingual Education license or Transitional Bilingual Learning endorsement issued by the Department, shall be deemed the equivalent of the Bilingual Education Endorsement.

-The Commissioner may issue a waiver to a school district, including a charter school and an educational collaborative, from the educator qualification requirements in 603 CMR 4.13(7)(c)1.a, upon request of the superintendent or charter school leader and demonstration that the school district, charter school or educational collaborative has made a good faith effort to hire personnel with the Bilingual Education Endorsement, and has been unable to find a candidate with the Bilingual Education Endorsement who is qualified for the position.
+The Commissioner may issue a waiver to a school district, including a charter school and an educational collaborative, from the educator qualification requirements in 603 CMR 4.13(8)(c)1.a, upon request of the superintendent or charter school leader and demonstration that the school district, charter school or educational collaborative has made a good faith effort to hire personnel with the Bilingual Education Endorsement, and has been unable to find a candidate with the Bilingual Education Endorsement who is qualified for the position.
 Provided that the submission requirements in 603 CMR 14.04(4) shall continue to apply to any school district or charter school that intends to offer a new Sheltered English Immersion or alternative English learner education program and that applies for a waiver under this subsection.
-Starting July 1, 2019, persons employed under a waiver must demonstrate that they meet the requirement in 603 CMR 4.15(3)(a)1 and any other requirements established by the Department.
-The waiver shall be valid for a period of one school year, and may be renewed at the Commissioner's discretion.
+Starting July 1, 2021, persons employed under a waiver must demonstrate that they meet the requirement in 603 CMR 4.15(3)(a)1 and any other requirements established by the Department.
+The waiver shall be valid for a period of one school year and may be renewed at the Commissioner's discretion.

 (d) District Requirements: Nothing in 603 CMR 4.00 shall be construed to prevent a school district from prescribing additional qualifications beyond those established in 603 CMR 4.00.